 The Ontario Archeology Museum in London hosts a great powwow every year and is a good place to learn about historic and contemporary Aboriginal culture.

 Looking for work by Aboriginal artists?
-For more information about where to see it and where to buy it, see my article on Aboriginal Art.
+For more information about where to see it and where to buy it, see Aboriginal Art.

 As a multicultural society, Ontario is also rich in folk and ethnic festivals.
 Toronto, which is Ontario’s biggest city and the number one destination for new immigrants, is in fact the most multicultural city in the world.